-- 1.3.1 The aerodrome obstacle chart Type "A", which is available at https://shop.aeropath.aero/collections/type-a-charts, represents a profile of the take-off obstruction environment on departure from a specific runway.
-The basic slope shown on the chart is 1.2 percent, which is below the slope of the protected take-off climb surface established for a runway intended for use by Group A aircraft. - 1.3.2 Although Objects may penetrate the 1.2 percent (also referred to as 1:83.3)1 slope,.
-There is no need to remove any which are beneath the aerodrome design elevation of the take-off climb surface.
-However, aerodrome operators should consider monitoring all-objects shown such as trees, which may continue to grow above the
+1.3.1 The aerodrome obstacle chart Type "A" represents a profile of the take-off obstruction environment on departure from a specific runway.
+The basic slope shown on the chart is 1.2 percent, which is below the slope of the protected take-off climb surface established for a runway intended for use by Group A aircraft.